ammrafie/ReactJS-Mini_Projects/README.md

 # ReactJS-Mini_Projects
-An effort to use React.js properly to implement a variety of tricky features.
+An effort to leverage React.js to implement a variety of tricky features.